ag88/1.5GB_Fix_for_Armbian_on_OrangePiZero3/README.md

 - 0 - 7KB blank reserved
 - 8KB - 1MB - 4MB U-boot
-- 4MB - rest of image/sd/mmc card
+- 4MB - rest of image/sd/mmc card Linux and your distribution (e.g. Ubuntu / Debian etc)

 The idea here is to simply replace the U-boot image in current Linux distribution images.
 That is about the only way this 'hack' works.